JunKimKR/JunKimKR/README.md

 ## Introduction
 Hello.
-I'm Jun Kim from South Korea.
+I'm Jun Kim from South Korea.</br>
 I want to become a professional developer who can have a positive impact all over the world.

 ## Career